 While my parents generally were affectionate to each other, they also fought a lot because of the pressure on them due to financial precariousness with the farm.
-Moreover, while the ruminating thought from what I repeated over and over on the night of their anniversary was “how could you do this”, for my mother it was (as she repeated over and over that night) “I now know what I must do”.
+Moreover, while the ruminating thought from what I repeated over and over on that traumatic night was “how could you do this”, for my mother it was (as she repeated over and over that night) “I now know what I must do”.
 I have never doubted that it was to be subservient because my father was incapable emotionally of being challenged by her.

 The challenges to my developing an understanding of how to have an intimate relationship with a female were more extensive than role-modelling issues, and are exemplified by my ‘birds and bees’ talk, if you would describe it as such.

 At the dinner table one night when I was perhaps 12 the topic of sex came up.
 Somebody said that it should probably not be spoken about in front of me, as an ‘inside joke’ between the remainder of the family, because I probably did not know about the birds and the bees.
 It was an open question to me in front of everyone, to which I answered that my cousin 2 years older than me, who attended a private catholic school and was taught sex education, had explained it to me.
 With my whole family barely containing their laughter through gritted teeth, I was then ‘challenged’ to relay what I thought happened during sex.
 I said that “the man puts his peepee in the lady”, to which I was further challenged to specify where as laughter broke out in the room.
 I then ran downstairs to hide in the toilet, and as the laughter died down my sister was sent to confirm that I knew where exactly the penis goes.
 I do not recall how long I hid in the toilet that night, but as the youngest I often bore the brunt of laughter for my ‘shameful’ naivety and immaturity.